maubro0712/DAQ_LIENE/README.md

 # LabEolicaControl
- LabView Application for wind turbine DAQ
+ LabView Application for DAQ characterization of wind turbine generator